pod909/rics-app-builder-challenge/Readme.md

 based solely on the acceptance criteria in this repo using automation with no human in the loop.

-As well as the application the build should produce automated testing that confirms that each of the acceptance criteria has been delivered.
+As well as the application, the build should produce automated testing that confirms that each of the acceptance criteria has been delivered.

-The application and testing should be locally deployable as a self contained Docker container.
+The application and testing should be provided as a locally deployable self contained Docker container.

 Bonus points for generating: